capi-workgroup/problems/capi_problems.rst

 conventions changed, and new usage patterns have emerged, such as bindings to languages other than C/C++.
 In addition, CPython is no longer the only implementation of the C API.
-Some of the design decisions made when CPython was the only implementation make it difficult for alternative implementations to work with
-[`Issue 64 <https://github.com/capi-workgroup/problems/issues/64>`__].
+Some of the design decisions made when CPython was the only implementation do not serve alternative implementations well [`Issue 64 <https://github.com/capi-workgroup/problems/issues/64>`__].
 Finally, lessons were learned and mistakes in both the design and the implementation of the C API were identified.